shaneharter/PHP-Daemon/README.md

 * ###True parallel processing in PHP
 In a few lines of code you can create asynchronous background processes that let you offload the hard work and keep your daemon process light and responsive.
 After you pass an object or callback to the workers API, you can call the methods and functions normally.
 The API intercepts your call and passes the arguments through to the object running in a background process.
 The method returns instantly and your daemon continues normally.
 When work is complete any `onReturn` callbacks you set are called.
 If things go wrong you've got the ability to enforce a timeout and easily retry the call.

+  As an altenative to the persistent, long-running background workers, the Tasks API gives you a simple way to call any method in an ad-hoc background process that will exit when your method is complete.

-  PHP Simple Daemon workers are a simple and powerful multi-processing tool in a language with very few of them.
+  PHP Simple Daemon workers and tasks are simple and powerful multi-processing tools in a language with very few of them.
 (But don't go trying to build a PHP version of Node.js)

   https://github.com/shaneharter/PHP-Daemon/wiki/Named-Workers-Spec